Image by Giphy

 There is a double standard surrounding fans of boy bands, and it has nothing to do with gender—it has to do with age.
 No fans get as unfairly dumbed down as boy band fans, particularly One Directions'.
 To assume that all fans of boy bands are consumerized teenage girls is not only incorrect, but it disqualifies a large percentage of the fandom who are actually adult women (and men).
 While yes, boybands do in fact attract throngs of young females, don’t chalk that up to more than what it is and that’s good marketing.

-Consider the canon: Every boyband from The Monkees to The Backstreet Boys has left a significant imprint on generations of teenage fangirls.
-Their music represents a doe-eyed promise of ever-lasting love that is seductive to a pubescent girl for obvious reasons.
-A recent segment on NPR stipulated that through the boy band archetype, young girls can define and make sense of the of love and sexuality looming up ahead.
+Consider the canon: Every boyband from The Monkees to The Backstreet Boys has left an imprint on generations of teenage superfans.
+Every woman remembers the boy band of their youth because that music often represents a first promise of romance, seductive to pubescent girls for obvious reasons.
+A recent segment on NPR stipulated that through the boy band archetype, young girls latch onto boy bands as a way to define and make sense of the love and sexuality looming up ahead.
 However, that kind of psychology suggests that obsessively loving a boy band acts as a placeholder for an adult experience.
 But what happens to these fangirls once they age out of the targeted demographic?
 If fangirling over a boy band like One Direction is understood to be a uniquely adolescent phenomenon, both commercially and psychologically, then why is that according to data from Pandora, 60 percent of their fans are 25 or older?

 Today marks the release of 1D's anticipated new album Made in the A.M. (alongside Justin Beiber's album as well.)
 Basically, it's a big day for boy bands and an even bigger day for their fans.
-I decided to ask several adults 21 or older about their involvement in the fandom and their connection to this most particular boy bands.
-While a few of the participants admitted that their involvement in the One Direction fandom is, as Dr. Goodwin-Uhler claims, a distraction from their adult lives, that's hardly the case.
-Turns out the reasoning behind these seven adults' obsession with the One Direction deals directly with the realities of their adult lives, ranging from accepting with death, coping body image, and discovering sexuality to dealing with depression or a paralyzing fear of physical intimacy.
+I decided to ask several adults 21 or older about their involvement in the fandom and their connection to this particular band.
+While a few of the participants admitted that their involvement in the One Direction fandom is, as Dr. Goodwin-Uhler claims, a distraction from their adult lives, that's hardly unanimous.
+Turns out the reasoning behind these seven adults' obsession with One Direction deals directly with the realities of their adult lives, ranging from accepting with death, coping body image, and discovering sexuality to dealing with depression or a paralyzing fear of physical intimacy.

 The thing about being an adult and loving a boy band is that you have way more options than if you were a teenager.
 When I was a kid, I wanted to go to every Backstreet Boys show on their Millenium tour—but my mom was obviously not going fund that.
 Now, I can make my own decisions—whether they're responsible or not.
 I can stay up all night to attend Good Morning America or the Today show and still make it to work on time.
 I can open up a credit card, max it out, and travel all around the country and Canada to see One Direction as many times as I want.
 I had to go into double digits to feel fulfilled.
 I'm still paying off that credit card bill, and my only regret is that I wasn't able to make it to a show in Buffalo when Harry wore a gay pride flag as a cape.